bridgedb/BridgeDb-matlab/README.md

 ```
 ## Local Matlab installation:
 - Start your version of Matlab [tested with Matlab 2021A]
-- Add the folder where you donwloaded this code (e.g. BridgeDb-matlab) to your working directory:
+- Add the folder where you downloaded this code (e.g. BridgeDb-matlab) to your working directory:
 Right-click, 'Add to Path'/'Selected Folders and Subfolders'

 ![image](https://user-images.githubusercontent.com/26277832/128179863-0ec98cfc-a93b-4600-a24e-44e08fed04f3.png)